shallowdream204/BitDance/README.md

 ## 🧠 Method
-BitDance is a multimodal generative model featuring a purely autoregressive architecture.
-It adopts a simple decoder-only architecture, built upon three key components: **(i)** a large-vocabulary binary tokenizer, **(ii)** a binary diffusion head for sampling in extremely large discrete spaces, and **(iii)** a next-patch diffusion paradigm that enables efficient multi-token prediction.
-BitDance is capable of predicting up to 64 visual tokens in parallel, offering a significant speed improvement over standard next-token prediction while maintaining excellent generation quality.
+BitDance is a purely autoregressive multimodal generative model.
+It adopts a decoder-only architecture with three key components: a large-vocabulary binary tokenizer, a binary diffusion head, and a next-patch diffusion paradigm for efficient multi-token prediction.
+This allows BitDance to predict up to 64 visual tokens in parallel, significantly improving speed.
+After large-scale training, it surpasses open-source AR models on text-to-image benchmarks and achieves a speedup of over 30x compared to standard next-token prediction AR models.

-We scaled BitDance's capacity through Pre-training, Continued Training, and Supervised Finetuning on large-scale multimodal tokens.
-It surpasses open-source autoregressive models on multiple text-to-image generation benchmarks and achieves comparable performance to proprietary models and state-of-the-art diffusion models.
-Notably, BitDance achieves a speedup of over 30× compared to standard next-token prediction AR models.

 <p align="center"><img src="assets/arch.webp" width="95%"></p>